-Our named executive officers are eligible to receive post-employment compensation pursuant to the Hanesbrands Inc. Pension Plan, or the "Pension Plan," and our defined contribution retirement program, which consists of the 401(k) Plan and the Hanesbrand Inc. Supplemental Employee Retirement Plan, or the "SERP," and pursuant to Severance/Change in Control Agreements, or "Severance Agreements."
+Our named executive officers are eligible to receive post-employment compensation pursuant to the Hanesbrands Inc. Pension Plan, or the "Pension Plan," and our defined contribution retirement program, which consists of the Hanesbrands Inc. Retirement Savings Plan (the "401(k) Plan") and the Hanesbrands Inc. Supplemental Employee Retirement Plan, or the "SERP," and pursuant to Severance/Change in Control Agreements, or "Severance Agreements."
 Each of these arrangements is discussed below.